With more than two decades of NFL coaching experience, John Morton enters the 2025 season as offensive coordinator for Detroit.

 Prior to the Raiders, Morton spent one season as the offensive coordinator under head coach Todd Bowles with the New York Jets in 2017.
 Under Morton's direction, QB Josh McCown completed a career-best 67.4 percent of his passes, a mark that ranked as the third-highest completion percentage in franchise history.
 He also helped bolster the wide receiver corps, with WRs Robby Anderson and Jermaine Kearse seeing career years in 2017.

 Before joining the Jets, Morton spent two seasons (2015-16) under head coach Sean Payton with the New Orleans Saints as the wide receivers coach.
-This marked his second stint with the club after serving as offensive assistant/passing game in 2006.
+This marked his second stint with the club after serving as offensive assistant/passing game coordinator in 2006.
 In his time overseeing the wide receivers in New Orleans, Saints receivers led the league with a combined 507 receptions and 6,682 yards.
 In 2016, New Orleans boasted two 1,000-yard receivers in WRs Brandin Cooks and Michael Thomas, despite both having under three years of experience.

 Morton spent four seasons (2011-14) under head coach Jim Harbaugh with the San Francisco 49ers as the passing game/wide receivers coach.
 During that span, Morton helped WRs Anquan Boldin and Michael Crabtree compile 1,000-yard seasons.
 Boldin reached the mark in consecutive seasons from 2013-14 as Crabtree led all receivers with 109 yards in the 49ers' Super Bowl XLVII appearance.